RizzoHou/king-of-the-amazons/memorybank/productContext.md

 This project provides:
 1. **Educational Value**: Hands-on learning of C++ and software engineering
 2. **Practical Value**: Complete game implementation with real-world constraints
-3. **Competitive Value**: Participation in programming competitions
+3. **Enhanced Value**: Additional features that improve gameplay experience and learning
 4. **Portfolio Value**: Demonstratable project for academic and career purposes